Tonnanto/BasicQuests/src/main/resources/quest_generation/README.md

 - `weight` always represents the probability of an option being chosen in comparison to all the other weights in the same list.
     - to make an option less likely reduce the `weight`.
 To make it more likely increase the `weight`.
     - Setting the `weight` to 0 prevents this option from being generated.
-- Disable options by commenting out an entire section (putting a # in front of the row).
+- Disable options by commenting-out an entire section (putting a # in front of the row).

 ## Example Generation
 1. The plugin chooses a quest type (from quest_types.yml)